A probabilistic approach to the asymptotics of the length of the longest alternating subsequence: Random permutations

 To establish the opposite inequality, take a maximal sequence of indices $\{\ell_{i}\}_{i=1}^{m}$ such that $\left( a_{\ell_{i}}\right) _{i=1}^{m}$ is alternating.
 Move every odd index upward, following the gradient of $a$ (the direction, left or right, in which the sequence $a$ increases), till it reaches a local maximum of $a$.
 Next, move every even index downward, following the gradient of $a$ (the direction, left or right, in which the sequence $a$ decreases), till it reaches a local minimum of $a$.
 Notice, importantly, that this sequence of motions preserves the order relation between the indices, therefore the resulting sequence of indices $\{\ell _{i}^{\prime}\}_{i=1}^{m}$ is still increasing and, in addition, it is a subsequence of $\left( t_{1},s_{1},t_{2},s_{2},\ldots\right) $.
-Now, because the sequence $\left( a_{\ell_{i}^{\prime}}\right) _{i=1}^{m}$ is alternating, it follows that $LA_{n}(a)\leq\#$ local maxima $+\#$ local minima.

-Finally, associating every local maxima not in the $n^{\text{th}}$ position with the closest local minima to its right, we obtain a one to one correspondence, which leads to (\ref{eq:maxima2}). \end{pf}
+Now, since the sequence $\left( a_{\ell_{i}^{\prime}}\right) _{i=1}^{m}$ is alternating, it follows that $LA_{n}(a)\leq\#$ local maxima $+\#$ local minima.
+Finally, associating every local maxima not in the $n-$th position with the closest local minima to its right, we obtain a one to one correspondence, which leads to (\ref{eq:maxima2}). \end{pf}

 \emph{Mean and variance. }The above correspondence allows us to easily compute the mean and the variance of the length of the longest alternating subsequence by going `back and forth' between $\left[ 0,1\right] ^{n}$ and $\mathcal{S}_{n}$.
 For instance, given a random uniform sequence $\boldsymbol{a}=\left( \boldsymbol{a}_{1},\ldots,\boldsymbol{a}_{n}\right) \in\left[ 0,1\right] ^{n}$, let $M_{k}:=\boldsymbol{1}( \boldsymbol{a}$ has a local maximum at the index $k)$, $k\in\left\{ 2,\ldots,n-1\right\} $.
 Then